r2devops/hub/docs/create-update-job.md

 Thanks a lot for your contribution 😀🎉 !

-Now, we will take a look at your contribution and merge it if everything is ok.
+Now, we will take a look at your work and merge it if everything is ok.
 👀 Meanwhile, you can join our [Discord community](https://discord.gg/5QKpGqR) to tell us more about your fresh new contribution.
 We love talking with our contributors and users!